 Important

-1. If you're using the crypto.com app - you'll need to use the CSV file method.
+1. If you're using the Crypto.com app - follow the instructions for the app below instead.

 2. The Crypto.com API only imports Crypto.com exchange trades from the last 6 months.
 Use the CSV file method below instead.

-You'll need to start by downloading a CSV file with your full trading history from Crypto.com before you can upload it to Koinly - here's how.
+You'll need to start by downloading a CSV file with your full trading history from Crypto.com before you can upload it to Koinly, so there are a couple of files you'll need including your transactions CSV file, deposits & withdrawals CSV file, and trade history CSV file.
+Here's how to get them all!

 Now you've got your CSV file, here's how to upload it to Koinly.